bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 Here is a list of the additional parts to order for the PCB:

-1. 2 Headers 20-Pin Single Row for the Daisy Seed.
+1. 2 Headers 20-Pin Single Row (If you didn't have JLCPCB assemble them) for the Daisy Seed.
 I used these from [Amazon](https://www.amazon.com/dp/B09MYBZZKZ)
 2. 6 Pots.
 These are the ones I used [Alpha RD901F-40-15R1-B10K](https://www.taydaelectronics.com/10k-ohm-linear-taper-potentiometer-round-shaft-pcb-9mm.html).
 3. 1 Rotary Encoder.
 This is the one I used [PEC11R-4220K-S24](https://www.mouser.com/ProductDetail/652-PEC11R-4220K-S24)
 4. 1 OLED Screen.
 This is the one I used from [Amazon](https://www.amazon.com/dp/B01MQPQF24)